Skip to content

 Parameter Description

-Username User for WebService/GraphQL access.
+Username User for the WebService/GraphQL access.

 Password Password of the user.

-Port Standard: 9000 (SOAP), 443 (GraphQL).
+Port Default: 9000 (SOAP), 443 (GraphQL).

 Protocol http (SOAP), https (GraphQL).